Johnny Mercer: Hollywood years

 Mercer founded Capitol Records in Hollywood in 1942, with the help of producer Buddy DeSylva and record store owner Glen Wallichs.
 He also co-founded Cowboy Records.
 As the founder active in the management of Capitol during the 40s, he signed many of its important recording artists, including Nat "King" Cole.
 It also gave him an outlet for his own recordings.
 His hit "Strip Polka" was its third release.
 But Mercer recorded not only his own songs but ones by others as well.
 His four million-sellers were his own "Ac-Cent-Tchu-Ate the Positive" and "On the Atchison, Topeka, and the Santa Fe", and two by other composers, "Candy" and "Personality".
 One recording of a song that has lived on is his recording of "Zip-a-Dee-Doo-Dah", written by Allie Wrubel and Ray Gailbert for Disney's 1946 movie, Song of the South.
 Mercer's recording was a top hit for eight weeks in December 1947 and January 1948, reaching number 8.
 Today it continues to be the version most played on Sirius's 40s satellite channel.

 Mercer by the mid-1940s enjoyed a reputation as one of the premier Hollywood lyricists.
 He was adaptable, listening carefully and absorbing a tune and then transforming it into his own style.
 Like Irving Berlin, he was a close follower of cultural fashion and changing language, which in part accounted for the long tenure of his success.
 He loved many words (Too Marvelous for Words), including puns (Strip Polka), and current terms ("G. I. Jive").
 He employed sound effects, as well, such as the train whistle sounds in "Blues in the Night" and "On the Atchison, Topeka, and the Santa Fe".

 Mercer preferred to have the music first, taking it home and working on it.
 He claimed composers had no problem with this method provided that he returned with the lyrics.

 Mercer was often asked to write new lyrics to already popular songs.
 The lyrics to "Laura", "Midnight Sun", and "Satin Doll" were all written after the melodies had become hits.
 He was also asked to compose English lyrics to foreign songs, the most famous example being "Autumn Leaves", based on the French song "Les Feuilles Mortes".

 Radio programs

 In 1943, Johnny Mercer's Music Shop was a summer replacement for The Pepsodent Show on NBC.
-Mercer was the star, and singers Ella Mae Morse and Jo Stafford were regulars on the program, with musical support from The Pied Pipers and Paul Weston and his orchestra.
+Ella Mae Morse and Jo Stafford were regulars on the program, with musical support from The Pied Pipers and Paul Weston and his orchestra.
 The Chesterfield Music Shop, a similar program in a 15-minute version, was broadcast in 1944.